 There are some factors describing the modern theory of synthetic evolution which are as explained below-

-In addition to these reactions, the other factors affecting the working of the process are Migration of the individuals from one form of the population to other, hybridization between the races of species increase the genetic variability of the population.
+In addition to these reactions, the other factors affecting the working of the process are the migration of the individuals from one form of the population to other, hybridization between the races of species increases the genetic variability of the population.

 - Recombination or Variation